rust-lang/rust/0000-template.md

-- Start Date: (fill me in with today's date, YYY-MM-DD)
+- Start Date: (fill me in with today's date, YYYY-MM-DD)
 - RFC PR #: (leave this empty)
 - Rust Issue #: (leave this empty)